phetsims/graphing-quadratics/doc/implementation-notes.md

 Manipulators are the shaded spheres that appear on the graph.
 They allow the user to modify the interactive quadratic by interacting directly with its curve.
 The [Manipulator](https://github.com/phetsims/graphing-lines/blob/master/js/common/view/manipulator/Manipulator.js) base class is reused from the Graphing Lines sim.
 The 3 subclasses are [VertexManipulator](https://github.com/phetsims/graphing-quadratics/blob/master/js/common/view/VertexManipulator.js), [FocusManipulator](https://github.com/phetsims/graphing-quadratics/blob/master/js/focusanddirectrix/view/FocusManipulator.js) and [PointOnQuadraticManipulator](https://github.com/phetsims/graphing-quadratics/blob/master/js/focusanddirectrix/view/PointOnQuadraticManipulator.js), for changing the vertex, focus, and point on the quadratic respectively.

 Each checkbox in this sim is a subclass of `SUN/Checkbox`, and is responsible for creating it's label, which often includes both text and an icon.
 You can locate a `Checkbox` subclass based on the English text used on checkbox.
 For example, [FocusCheckbox](https://github.com/phetsims/graphing-quadratics/blob/master/js/focusanddirectrix/view/FocusCheckbox.js) is the checkbox labeled with "Focus" and a focus manipulator icon.

-## Related simulations

-This sim reuses a very small number of model and view components from Graphing Lines.
-Search for "GRAPHING_LINES/" to identify what is reused.